General Child Neurology

 Note.
 A genetic generalized epilepsy is an epilepsy with generalized seizures associated with generalized epileptiform EEG patterns, such as generalized spike wave activity. |

 Clinical context.
-This syndrome is characterized by onset of generalized convulsive seizures between the ages of 5 to 40 years of age (peak 11 to 23 years, 80% of cases have their first convulsion in the second decade).
+This syndrome is characterized by the onset of generalized convulsive seizures between the ages of 5 and 40 years (peak 11 to 23 years, 80% of cases have their first convulsion in the second decade).
 Seizures may be frequent, with one fifth of cases having more than one seizure per month prior to treatment.
 Treatment is required for life.
 Sleep deprivation, fatigue, and alcohol lower the threshold for seizures.
-Antecedent and birth history is normal, although there are patients with a previous history of childhood absence epilepsy.
+Antecedent and birth history are normal, although there are patients with a previous history of childhood absence epilepsy.
 Neurologic examination and head size are normal.
 Development and cognition are typically normal.

 Mandatory seizures.
 Generalized convulsive seizures are mandatory for this epilepsy syndrome, predominantly/exclusively occurring on awakening (within 1 to 2 hours, although also seen from awake or sleep states).